c-frame/.github/README.md

 - alternatively, an author may request their repo being added here if they want to pass on the maintenance burden
 - stuff here makes it easier to find for the community, so if you want to stay as a primary maintainer but get extra help and visibility, that's also an option
 - when we add a repo, we fork the _original_ project, then pull request forks and pr branches against the aframe-community fork and review/add them here
+- when possible, the best option is to migrate the existing repo, to carry across existing issues and pr's

 ## adding maintainers
 - an informal discussion among current maintainers may lead to an invitation to this org